YenTingChen-Jive/Digital-Sound-Art-Project/final_version/README.md

 # Usage

 1. Upload images to the folder "image"
-2. Upload audio file to the folder "music"
+2. Upload audio files to the folder "music"
+3. Rename the audio file to the name of the image
+4. Enter `python3 produce_csv.py` to produce the csv files
+5. open index.html with live server
+6. Press the left/right arrow key to change to the previous/next songs and images

+# Implementation

+## produce_csv.py

-3. Enter python3 produce_csv.py to produce the CSV of the images
+-   Utilize an edge detector to fetch the lines of the images and transfer the coordinates to [image].csv
-4. open setting.csv and enter the name of the audio file
+-   link the image to the audio file by image name automatically
-5. open p5.js